15 years of putting the stories of the Ottawa Valley on stage

 In 2006 the company staged three original productions, all based on collaborative research and development with the local community:

-2. "Here To Stay!" by Ish Theilheimer, is a sequel, of sorts, to Reflections of a Century, The Musical, but also an inspiring, feel-good musical about the fight for rural survival.
-It follows the big events and underlying themes occurring in the Valley and in all of rural Canada through the last 50 years of the 20th Century.
+2. "Here To Stay!" by Ish Theilheimer, was a sequel, of sorts, to Reflections of a Century, The Musical, but also an inspiring, feel-good musical about the fight for rural survival.
+It followed the big events and underlying themes occurring in the Valley and in all of rural Canada through the last 50 years of the 20th Century.

 3. "Upstream To Basin Depot," a new show by Barry Goldie and Lee LaFont was developed in conjunction with CHCR Community Radio and the Killaloe Friendship Club as part of an ongoing collaborative process.
 It is based on the rich lore of stories associated with the Bonnechere River.
 The story is set in the lumber camps, stopping places, and supply farms near Basin Depot.
 We meet historical and fictional characters that tell a tale about the lumber industry on the Bonnechere in the early years of the 20th century.
 History, romance, adventure, evil deeds, brave heros, lots of original music and fun will be found "Upstream."